Taking A Trip To Visit Grandparents Or Older Relatives? Tips To Reduce The Risk

 One of the hardest things during this pandemic — for kids and adult children — has been staying away from their parents and grandparents.

-People 65 years and older are at higher risk for getting a severe case of COVID-19, according to the Centers for Disease Control.
-And about 80% of deaths in the U.S. from COVID-19 have been in people over 65.
+People 65 years and older are at higher risk for getting a severe case of COVID-19, according to the Centers for Disease Control and Prevention.
+And about 80% of deaths in the U.S. from COVID-19 have been in people older than 65.

 So it's been especially important for older people to practice social distancing — even from family members — to reduce the risk of infection.